mar-tina/jene/README.md

 # jene

-A very simple experimental code gen tool
+A very simple experimental code gen tool.

 ### To Run the App